 Global Handwashing Day is celebrated on October 15, an annual reminder of the importance of handwashing and hand sanitizing.
-At GOJO, we know one of the most important measures to prevent illness and infection is through effective hand hygiene.
 In honor of Global Handwashing Day, we’ve partnered with the Centers for Disease Control and Prevention (CDC) Foundation and Staples to collaboratively improve the health of our communities, through improved hand hygiene education.

 Centers for Disease Control and Prevention – Life is Better with Clean Hands Campaign